Asthma

 • Ciclesonide (brand example: OMNARIS®)

 If a nasal corticosteroid doesn’t work, your doctor may suggest a short-term oral corticosteroid, such as prednisone.
-They may prescribe them alone or in combination with a nasal spray.
+They may prescribe it alone or in combination with a nasal spray.
 If your nasal polyps are severe, they may recommend an injectable corticosteroid.
-Repeated or long-term use of oral or systemic corticosteroids can cause major side effects.
-Talk with your doctor about the benefits and risks.

 • Omalizumab (XOLAIR®)

-Both treatments also treat moderate-to-severe asthma.
-Dupilumab is also a treatment for chronic eczema or atopic dermatitis.
 People with asthma are more likely to have chronic rhinosinusitis and nasal polyps.

-For more severe cases, surgery may be the best choice.
-This may happen when polyps do not respond to medical treatments.
-Surgery to remove nasal polyps is most often done on an outpatient basis.
-This means you don’t have to stay in the hospital to recover.
 During the surgery, the surgeon inserts a small tube with a lighted magnifying lens (called a tiny camera endoscope) into your sinuses.
 The surgeon then removes the polyps with small instruments.
-The surgeon may also make the openings from your nasal cavities to your sinuses bigger.
+The surgeon may also make the openings from your nasal cavities to your sinuses larger.

-How Can I Manage Nasal Polyps and Stop Them From Coming Back?
+How Can I Manage Nasal Polyps and Stop Them from Coming Back?

 If you have surgery to remove nasal polyps, take proper care of your sinuses to stop them from coming back.
 Take these steps to prevent nasal polyps from returning: